Are you planning to visit Singapore with your partner on a holiday soon?

 Kampong Glam is a lively neighborhood located to the north of the Marina.

-The area is referred to as the “Muslim Quarter” due to the presence of a large Muslim community here.
+The area is referred to as the “Muslim Quarter” because of the presence of a large Muslim community here.

-You’ll realize this quite quickly as you notice the Middle Eastern inspired architecture and storefronts.
+You’ll realize this quite quickly as you notice the Middle Eastern inspired buildings and storefronts.

 Get to know the Muslim culture in Singapore at Kampong Glam.